anvaka/ngraph/examples/fabric.js/Node and Browser/README.md

 If we look closer, all we need to customize appearance of a graph is instance of `fabricGraphics` and instance of `fabric` itself.
 This can be extracted into a separate file: [`ui.js`](https://github.com/anvaka/ngraph/blob/master/examples/fabric.js/Node%20and%20Browser/ui.js).
 Then anyone who wants to render nodes as circles with a nice color can require this file.
 And this is exactly what [`index.js`](https://github.com/anvaka/ngraph/blob/bfc08575ba9c0bb83387813d87c3a41f0124ecb0/examples/fabric.js/Node%20and%20Browser/index.js#L8) is doing.

-All we need to do now to use this from a browser is [browserify](http://browserify.org/) `index.js` and include script into [html file](https://github.com/anvaka/ngraph/blob/05ba2ad483409be5b5dca12624c9819306b6c51e/examples/fabric.js/Node%20and%20Browser/index.html#L9-L10).
+To use this from a browser we [browserify](http://browserify.org/) `index.js` and include produced script into [html file](https://github.com/anvaka/ngraph/blob/05ba2ad483409be5b5dca12624c9819306b6c51e/examples/fabric.js/Node%20and%20Browser/index.html#L9-L10).

 ## How to render from node.js
 `fabric.js` has two awesome parts: